Some time ago, I offered up the idea of the money-free weekend:

 Since then, lots of people have sent me ideas for activities for money-free weekends, plus we’ve uncovered a bunch of our own.
 At the same time, many readers have asked for a master list of all of these ideas.

-So, here we go – one hundred fun ways to spend a money free weekend.
-The list below includes the first forty-five (with duplicates removed), plus about sixty new ones.
-Print this off and use it as a checklist or a thumbnail guide for your own money-free weekend, hopefully this guide can act as a master list of things to do to make it more enjoyable.
-(Also, another productive way to spend this time is by working on your own business.
-Here are 50 business ideas you could work on during a money-free weekend.)
+So, here we go – a hundred fun ways to spend a money-free weekend.
+The list below includes the first 45 (with duplicates removed), plus about 60 new ones.
+If you’re inspired to try your own money-free weekend, hopefully this guide can act as a master list of things to do to make it more enjoyable.
+(Also, another productive way to spend that time is by working on your own business.
+Here are 50 small business ideas you could work on during a money-free weekend.)

 Please note that everyone’s interests are different – you probably won’t find everything on this list fun and neither will someone else, but the two lists won’t overlap (I can think of countless things other people find fun that I find utterly dreadful).
 Anyway, here goes!